 The University’s primary electrical service loop, known as Loop 1, was the most pervasive and visible project, with ditches, fencing and various barriers throughout the southern and eastern portion of campus.
 Loop 1 provides primary electrical services to 20 buildings on campus.
 At a cost of $7.5 million, the project was necessary to replace an aging system that was no longer reliable.

 Many projects were initiated related to swing space to accommodate the closing of Strong Hall and the upcoming construction to completely refurbish the building.
 Renovations at Sill, Roosevelt and King halls, as well as in Mark Jefferson, were part of that project.

 Campus safety and security continued to be a priority, with the installation of more security cameras, now numbering more than 800, and 100 new light fixtures featuring brighter campus lighting.

-Other renovations include the lobbies and corridor of Quirk Sponberg Theatres, final completion of the four-phased renovation of Wise Hall, as well as many new dining options and renovations in the Student Center food court area.
+Other renovations include the lobbies and corridor of Legacy Sponberg Theatres, final completion of the four-phased renovation of Wise Hall, as well as many new dining options and renovations in the Student Center food court area.
 A complete wrap-up of the activities and related costs can be found in this EMU Today summer construction story.

 Confronting racism and hate with inclusion

 During these challenging times, and particularly in the wake of the shocking, violent and hateful events in Charlottesville last month, I want to be clear on several principles we hold tightly to at Eastern as we enter a year in which we will continue to embrace our diversity and unity as a caring and empathetic University community.